 Diversity in the workplace refers to having employees that include at least some of the diverse characteristics mentioned above.

-Having people working for you with diverse backgrounds and upbringings means having lots of different perspectives.
+Having people working for you with diverse backgrounds and upbringings means having lots of different and unique perspectives.
 This can only translate into better problem solving and greater ideas coming together for the benefit of the team and the company.

 Think for a moment about having a team with people that are similar regarding their education and ethnicity, when it comes to solving a problem or having to decide something important, most likely they’ll all come up with similar solutions and decisions, while this scenario may seem to achieve decisions faster and with little effort, it doesn’t mean the results will be beneficial.